 Today, Abu Simbel is the most visited old site in Egypt after the Pyramids of Giza and even has its own air terminal to help many travelers reach the site every year.
 It is a great mistake to miss visiting this ancient site if you are in Egypt.
 Don’t forget to have sun cream due to straight sun radians.

-The most impressive of the landmarks Ramses II constructed is Abu Simbel.
+The most impressive of the landmarks Ramses II constructed is Abu Simbel Temples.
 It is both the ideal illustration of the desire of this present pharaoh’s rule and a model representation for modern designing in its time.
 The whole sanctuary was relocated from its unique area and lifted piece by piece to its present site by a global UNESCO group to save due to an overflow of Aswan High Dam.

 The gigantic stone sculptures that beauty the veneer is Pharaoh Ramses II’s endeavor to accomplish everlasting status.
 It has worked.
 Today, guests here still extend their necks in dismay at the behemoth sanctuaries, similarly as the pharaoh’s subjects would have done when the sanctuaries were first raised.